Proof of Vaccination

 - An official immunization record generated from a state or local health authority that shows the month, day, and year the vaccination or booster dose was administered

 - An official record received from school officials (includes records from out of state)

 Copies of Immunization Records

 Students may get a copy of their immunization records from their private healthcare provider or local health department, depending on where the vaccination(s) were administered.
-If the student is younger than 18 years of age or has consented as an adult to keep his or her immunization records in the Texas Immunization Registry (ImmTrac), he or she can request a copy by calling the Texas Immunization Information Line at 1-800-252-9152.
+If the student’s immunization records are in ImmTrac, the Texas Immunization Registry, he or she can request a copy by calling the Texas Immunization Information Line at 1-800-252-9152.
+Please note that individuals 18-26 years of age must re-consent as an adult in order to stay in the registry.

 To Register for ImmTrac